aragaoi/mcp-image-extractor/README.md

 MCP server for extracting and converting images to base64 for LLM analysis.

 This MCP server provides tools for AI assistants to:
+- Extract images from local files
 - Extract images from URLs
 - Process base64-encoded images
-- Save screenshots to files

 ## Installation